vijaylaxmipb/Hangman_Game/README.md

 ### As a first time user

 - I want to be able to know the rules of the game.
+- Quickly understand the concept and rules of the game, even if I've never played Hangman before.
 - I want to be able to play a fun, interactive game that will entertain me.
 - I want the game to show my progress in the game either by winning or losing.
 - I want a warning message to appear on the screen if I accidentally enter an invalid
   character, number or just repeat the letter I used already.
+- Easily navigate the game's main menu and options.
+  Know how to start a new game or access any additional features.
 - I want to be able to display correct word if i failed to guess the word.
 - I want to be able to have the option to play again or not.

 ### As a Returning user

 - I want the site to be compatible to different devices in times i want to play.
+- Easily pick up where I left off in any ongoing games from my previous visit.
+- Continue improving my word-guessing skills and enjoy the sense of progress and accomplishment.
 - I want to experience a refreshed and randomized order of questions in each game to prevent memorising and manitain the element of surprise.
 - I would like to have the option of choosing a variety of quizzes in different subject areas.
+- Be motivated to return to the game and continue my Hangman adventure.

 ## How To Play